 - 8. In applying 203.
-2 (1), (3), (5) and (6) of the Rules, the following requirements are to be applied. - (1) A "safe position" can be any space, excluding cargo spaces, lockers and storerooms irrespective of their area, cargo pump-rooms and spaces where flammable liquids are stowed, but including vehicle and ro-ro spaces, from which access is provided and maintained clear of obstacles to the open deck. - (2) Machinery spaces of category A may include working platforms and passageways, or intermediate decks at more than one deck level.
+2 (1), (3), (5) and (6) of the Rules, the following requirements are to be applied. - (1) A "safe position" can be any space, such as steering gear spaces where hydraulic oils for the steering gear equipment are stowed, and vehicle and ro-ro spaces, from which access is provided and maintained clear of obstacles to the open deck.
+This excludes cargo spaces, lockers and storerooms, cargo pump-rooms and spaces where flammable liquids are stowed.
+(2025) - (2) Machinery spaces of category A may include working platforms and passageways, or intermediate decks at more than one deck level.
 In such case, the lower part of the space should be regarded as the lowest deck level, platform or passageway within the space.
 Smaller working platforms in-between deck levels, or only for access to equipment or components, need not be provided with two means of escape.

 - (3) A protected enclosure providing escape from machinery spaces of category A to an open deck may be fitted with a hatch as means of egress from the enclosure to the open deck.
 The hatch should have minimum internal dimensions of 800 mm x 800 mm. - (4) In Machinery spaces other than those of category A, which are not entered only occasionally, the travel distance should be measured from any point normally accessible to the crew, taking into account machinery and equipment within the space. - 9.
 In applying 203.
 2 (2) & (3) of the Rules, means of escape from the steering gear space in cargo ships shall satisfy the following requirements. - (1) Steering gear spaces which do not contain the emergency steering position need only have one means of escape. - (2) Steering gear spaces containing the emergency steering position can have one means of escape provided it leads directly onto the open deck.
-Otherwise, two means of escape are to be provided but they do not need to lead directly onto the open deck. - (3) Escape routes that pass only through stairways and/or corridors are considered as providing a "direct access to the open deck", provided that the escape routes from the steering gear spaces have fire integrity protection equivalent to: (2018) - steering gear spaces; or - stairways / corridors, whichever is more stringent.
+Otherwise, two means of escape are to be provided but they do not need to lead directly onto the open deck.